Five ways to wellbeing

 Save up to 15% on a range of group travel experiences with Intrepid, Urban Adventures and Peregrine Premium Adventures.
 Visit Member Advantage by signing-in to the Member Dashboard.

 The New South Wales Bar has a strong and proud tradition of philanthropy.
-Barristers give generously to their colleagues raising funds for charities, whether they are running in marathons, riding through the Outback or taking part in the CEO Sleepout.
+Giving back to the community gives barristers a sense of fulfilment and purpose.
+Our members give generously to their colleagues raising funds for charities, whether they are running in marathons, riding through the Outback or taking part in the CEO Sleepout.